Anne-Maree Jarvis’ Wentworth Park wish granted

 With the greyhound racing industry booming, there’s never been a better time to become involved in greyhound racing and while the handling and training aspect may not be something you aspire to do, a career in racing operations can be extremely rewarding.

-“We because we love it.
-Just being around the dogs is amazing and if you're a youngster come and chat to one of us.
+“We do it because we love it.
+Just being around the dogs is amazing and if you’re a youngster come and chat to one of us.
 We rotate throughout different roles, so everyday is different.”

 “If you love what you do, it makes it so much easier to go to work and get up in the morning.
 It’s not a hard job, you’ve gotta be visual and professional but we always have a laugh and joke as well.”

-There's an array of potential career options available from judge, starter, catching pen attendant, driver, swab official, kennel attendant and more.
+There’s an array of potential career options available from judge, starter, catching pen attendant, lure driver, swab official, kennel attendant and more.

 Learning the behind the scenes operations of a race club can be largely beneficial in not only developing your own knowledge and understanding, however could potentially flourish into a lifelong career and like Jarvis, you could be turning up to work everyday singing with a smile on your face.